gabesmed/ember-leaflet/README.md

 ## Ember + Leaflet = Fun with maps!

-EmberLeaflet aims to make working with Leaflet layers in your Ember app as easy and composable as DOM views are with Ember's View classes.
+EmberLeaflet aims to make working with Leaflet layers in your Ember app as *easy, declarative and composable* as Ember's View classes make working with DOM elements.

 Wherever possible, the design is analogous to Ember's View, CollectionView and ContainerView architecture.
-EmberLeaflet provides functionality for maps, tile layers, markers, polylines and geometry, popups, and is extensible to include any other Leaflet functionality you might desire.
+EmberLeaflet provides functionality for maps, tile layers, markers, polylines and geometry, and popups.
+It provides hooks wherever possible for easy extensibility into more custom Leaflet behavior.

 ## Usage